reyn0/Tigerspike-Challenge/README.md

 - npm run nightwatchFirefox
 - npm run nightwatchSafari

-The first one (npm run nightwatch) will run the tests in parallel for all the available browsers: chrome, firefox, and safari
+The first one (npm run nightwatch) will run the tests in parallel for all the available browsers: chrome, firefox, and safari.

-Safari is having a bit of problem starting up the selenium-server Microsoft edge browser support will be added in the future
+Safari is having a bit of problem starting up the selenium-server.

+Microsoft edge browser support will be added in the future.